On Sparse Representations of 3-Manifolds: Introduction

 Motivated by these algorithms, several recent papers have investigated the quantitative relationship between the treewidth (and other width parameters) of triangulations and the corresponding quantities in various related representations of 3-manifolds.
 It has been shown that 3-manifolds with small Heegaard genus \cite{he2025algorithm,huszar2019manifold}, as well as hyperbolic 3-manifolds with small volume \cite{huszar2022pathwidth,maria2019treewidth}, admit triangulations with small treewidth.
 At the same time, for certain 3-manifolds, a large Heegaard genus or a ``complicated'' JSJ decomposition can entirely preclude the existence of triangulations with small treewidth \cite{huszar2023width-DCG,huszar2019treewidth}.\footnote{See \cite{mesmay2019treewidth, lunel2023structural} for related structural results about knots and links and their diagrams.}

 In this work, we also focus on algorithmic transformations of 3-manifold triangulations with a view toward parameterized algorithms and sparsity.
 We provide two main contributions.
-First, we revisit and analyze a classical construction that turns a triangulation $\tri$ of a closed 3-manifold $\manifold$ into a Heegaard splitting and show that it yields a Heegaard diagram of $\manifold$, whose size and treewidth are linearly bounded by those of $\tri$.
+First, we revisit and analyze a classical construction that turns a triangulation $\tri$ of a closed 3-manifold $\manifold$ into a Heegaard splitting\footnote{A Heegaard splitting is a decomposition of a 3-manifold into two identical handlebodies, cf.\ \Cref{ssec:mfds}.} and show that it yields a Heegaard diagram of $\manifold$, whose size and treewidth are linearly bounded by those of $\tri$.
 More concretely, we prove

 \begin{theorem} Let $\tri$ be a triangulation of a closed, orientable $3$-manifold $\manifold$ with $n$ tetrahedra and dual graph $\dual(\tri)$.
 Let $\diag \defeq \diag(\tri)$ be the Heegaard diagram of $\manifold$ induced by $\tri$.
 Then, for the number of vertices and for the treewidth\footnote{The number $V(\diag)$ of vertices and the treewidth $\tw(\diag)$ of a Heegaard diagram $\diag = (\surface,\alphacurves,\betacurves)$ are, by definition, respectively equal to those of its underlying graph, which is the 4-regular multigraph geometrically obtained by taking the union of the $\alpha$- and $\beta$-curves and placing a vertex at each crossing.} of $\diag$ and $\dual(\tri)$ we have